 Ms. Wei holds a Doctorate in violin performance with emphasis in pedagogy from the University of Oregon, where she was awarded a graduate teaching fellowship; a Master’s in violin performance from the Peabody Institute of Music, where she received the Peabody Scholarship GD Award, and Dean’s grant; and a Bachelor’s in violin performance from the Mannes College of Music.
 Her mentors include Shirley Givens, Albert Markov, Marylou Churchill, Peter Winograd, and Fritz Gearhart.

 Wyatt True is Artistic and Executive Director of the Delgani String Quartet.
 He has performed in recital throughout the Willamette Valley and as guest artist at the University of Georgia, University of Pittsburgh, Andrew College, and Umpqua Community College.
-An advocate for contemporary music, Dr. True’s recent collaborations include the second performance of Roger Zahab’s Vioentelechron (2007) for violin and orchestra, a studio recording of Nicole Portley’s Voyage (2013) for string quartet, and the premiere of Jason Heald’s String Quartet No. 5 (2014).
-Dr. True is currently working with young composers from the Pacific Northwest on a collaboration of photography and music for violin and piano that captures the beauty of Oregon landscapes.
-The work is scheduled for its premiere in October 2015 at Oregon State University.
+An advocate for contemporary music, Dr. True’s recent collaborations include the second performance of Roger Zahab’s Vioentelechron (2007) for violin and orchestra and studio recordings of new commissions with the Delgani String Quartet.
+Dr. True recently worked with young composers from the Pacific Northwest on a collaboration of photography and music for violin and piano that captures the beauty of Oregon landscapes.
+The works are included on Delgani’s newest album, entitled Distant Monuments.

 Dr. True’s education includes a Doctorate in violin performance and historical performance practice, a Masters in violin performance and string quartet studies, a Bachelor of Arts in music and philosophy, and a Bachelor of Science in physics and astronomy.
 His doctoral thesis, “A Modern Violinist’s Introduction to Early Music and Historical Performance Practice,” traces the development of violin music and technique from late sixteenth century vocal models to the duo sonatas of J. S. Bach.
 Dr. True is a Rhodes Scholar Finalist and member of Phi Beta Kappa.